 The horopter is controlled by the Superior Colliculus, and can move about the scene in incredibly rapid movements (eye scans).
 Scanning the horopteur allows the cortex to build up a composite model of the external world.

-Eye movements can decomposed into "Version" and "Vergence", Controlled by the sum and difference of the rotation of the individual eyes.
-Version perceives relative direction in head centered coordinates.
+Eye movements can decomposed into "Version" and "Vergence", Version perceives relative direction in head centered coordinates.
 Vergence perceives relative depth.